Blog

 • Installation might be slightly more complex as it involves fixing handles on both sides of the door.

-• Double handles require extra clearance on both sides of the door to avoid hitting walls or furniture.
+• Double handles require extra clearances on both sides of the door to avoid hitting walls and furniture.

-• Additionally, double doors may necessitate cranked pull handles to prevent interference with the adjacent door leaf.
+• Additionally, double doors may necessitate cranked pull handles to prevent clashing with the adjacent door leaf.

 Where they shine: